ethereum-optimism/optimism/specs/system_config.md

 for the versioned scalar information.

 In Ecotone the existing `setGasConfig` function, and `scalar` and `overhead` getters, continue to function.

+When the batch-submitter utilizes EIP-4844 blob data for data-availability it can adjust the scalars to accurately price the resources:

+- `baseFeeScalar` to correspond to share of a user-transaction (per byte) in the total Blob data that is introduced by the data-transaction of the batch-submitter.
+- `blobBaseFeeScalar` to correspond to the share of the user-transaction (per byte) in the total regular L1 EVM gas usage consumed by the data-transaction of the batch-submitter.
+  For regular data-transactions this is the fixed intrinsic gas cost of the L1 transaction.

 ### `gasLimit` (`uint64`)